 Saving money is not that easy.
 It takes self-control and some sacrifices to hit your goals.

-Financial Habits You Need To Start Today
+Financial Habits You Should Teach Your Kids Today

 2. Create A Budgeting System

-Once you know what your money is up to every month, focus on creating a budget you can stick to!
 We use the envelope system in our home, but we adjusted it so it works with our digital payment systems with our banking applications.
 You have to figure out what works best for your family.

 Other Budgeting Systems: